SatishUpadhyaya/GWDataVisualizer/README.md

 # GW Data Visualizer
-GW Data Visualizer allows you to get important analytics and statistics about your dataset
+GW Data Visualizer allows you to get important analytics and statistics about your dataset.

 #### To run:
 ```sh